lmrolls/Macroeconomic-Forecasting-with-FMMDE/README.md

 ## Overview

+This repository contains the code and data to reproduce the results for the paper "Macroeconomic Forecasting using Factor Models with Martingale Difference Errors."

+The paper analyzes the forecasting performance of a new class of factor models with martingale difference errors (FMMDE; Lee and Shao, 2018).
+The model's properties are evaluated against an array of alternative forecasting methods, including other factor models like those proposed by Lam and Yao (2012) and Stock and Watson (2002a, 2002b).
+Additionally, its performance is assessed against techniques more typically used in the machine learning literature, such as sparse principal component analysis, independent component analysis (ICA), gradient boosting, and cross-validation methods.

+The paper's main contributions are twofold:

+1. It introduces a **novel sequential testing methodology** for selecting the number of factors in FMMDE models and demonstrates its effectiveness through simulations.
+2. It conducts an extensive empirical analysis comparing FMMDE with alternative methods to improve predictions of U.S. macroeconomic aggregates, using the comprehensive FRED-MD dataset.

-This repository contains the code to reproduce the results in "Macroeconomic Forecasting using Factor Models with Martingale Difference Errors."
-The package allows for the full replication of the paper's simulation studies and its empirical analysis.
-All results were obtained using the **MATLAB Parallel Computing Toolbox** to speed up computations.
-All scripts that are present in this repository exactly reproduce the outputs that are available in this folder in various forms (excel tables, latex code and .mat files) under a fixed seed.
-They do not exactly match the results presented in the paper that were obtained without setting a specific seed.
+All results in this package were obtained using the **MATLAB Parallel Computing Toolbox** to speed up computations.
+The scripts exactly reproduce the outputs available in this repository (Excel tables, LaTeX code, `.mat` files) under a fixed seed.
+Note that these may not perfectly match the results in the final paper, which were obtained without setting a specific seed.

 ## Main Script for Empirical Analysis: `sMasterEmpiricalApplication.m`